gluax-lang/gluax-lang.github.io/src/content/docs/language/traits.md

 title: Traits
 ---

-The `trait` keyword is used to define a set of required methods that structs can implement.
+The `trait` keyword is used to define a set of required methods that classes can implement.
 Traits allow you to specify shared behavior across different types, similar to interfaces in other languages.

 ## Syntax